Itycharles/Multi-object-recogniser-with-CNN/README.md

 # Multi-object-recogniser-with-CNN
-Download the “vehicles” dataset from here and adapt your CNN from the lab session to recognise the 4 object types in the dataset.
+Download the “vehicles” dataset and adapt your CNN and recognise the 4 object types in the dataset.
 Generate a graphical plot of  your training and validation accuracy during training.
 Then answer the following questions:
 • How long does the network need to train until reaching an accuracy of  95% (or